russ/sidekiq-history/README.md

 A really simple addition to sidekiq web to enable a job history log.

+# Maintainers Wanted
+This project is looking for maintainers.
+I don't use Ruby primarily anymore and don't interact with this code much.

 ## Installation

 Add this line to your application's Gemfile: